Differin (Adapalene) for Seniors: What to Know

 Upper respiratory tract bleeding can travel down through your throat and mix with saliva before you spit.
 This pathway explains why respiratory infections often produce blood-tinged saliva even without active coughing.
 The blood originates in your lungs, bronchi, or upper airways and travels down to your mouth.

 Oral cavity injuries from dental work, accidents, or aggressive oral care create direct bleeding into your mouth.
 Recent dental procedures, tongue biting, or cheek injuries can cause bleeding that persists for several days and appears when you spit.
-Understanding whether it's not serious helps determine if medical attention is needed.
+Understanding if it's not serious helps determine if medical attention is needed.

 Systemic bleeding disorders affect small blood vessels throughout your mouth and respiratory tract.
 Conditions like hemophilia, liver disease, or medication effects can cause spontaneous bleeding from tiny vessels, creating blood in saliva without obvious injury.